-Hopefully we can all agree on what defines a successful website.
+Hopefully we can all agree on what defines a successful dog walking website.
 Firstly it needs to make you and your business look professional.
 Secondly and even more importantly it needs to rank on page 1 of Google for the main search terms your customers use.

 Very few customers will even bother to visit page 2 or lower to get the answer they want.
 I’d actually go further and say that you ideally want to appear in the top 4 results of the organic search.
 Studies on click through rate bear this out.
-In an effort to avoid jargon I will at this point explain click through rate (CTR).
+In an effort to avoid confusion I will at this point explain click through rate (CTR).
 CTR is expressed as a percentage and represents the amount of people who click on a result within the search.
 So if 100 people search for the term ‘Dog Walkers near me’ and 30 people click the first organic result, it would represent a click through ratio of 30%.

-Adwords, Local Snack Pack and Organic Explained
+Adwords, Local Snack Pack and Organic Results Explained

 Dog Walking Website – The Usual Pitfalls

 It’s probably fair to say that the average dog walker starting their business has little to no experience of web design or SEO (search engine optimisation).
 Also since they are typically sole traders we can assume that most will not have a large budget for building their website.